![[Pitt logo]](pittinfo.gif)

 Email: husted1@pitt.edu

-Steven Husted, Professor of Economics,
+Steven Husted, Professor Emeritus of Economics,

-interests focus on patterns of trade share behavior, Chinese export growth, and empirical modelling of exchange rates.
-In addition to his academic research he and Michael Melvin are co-authors of a popular textbook, International Economics, now in its 9th edition.
+International Economics, now in its 9th edition.
 Early in his career at Pitt, Professor Husted served for one year as a Senior Staff Economist

 on the President's Council of Economic Advisers, where he specialized in trade policy issues.